weizheng1910/Learning-Notes/Architectural-Patterns.md

 A monolithic pattern is a single-tiered application, where its multiple components are combined and deployed on one platform.
 An application developed monolithically is easier to:
 * Build initially, as there is only one place to work on.
-* Scale Horizonally, by duplicating the application on multiple servers and using a load balancer to redistribute network traffic.
+* Scale Horizonally, by duplicating the application on multiple servers and using a load balancer to redistribute network traffic.</br>

 But its drawback is
 * Hard to modify and maintain when the application gets too big,
 * Long application start up time